exploratory-io/book/tutorials/yelp.md

 ## Gather the 'checkin_info' columns

 In this particular analysis, we are not really concerned about what time people had checked in to each business, rather we want to know how many people had checked in to each business as total.
 This will be enough to give us a sense of the popularity for each business.

-To do, let's bring these 168 ```checkin_info``` columns into two columns, one for the ```key``` and another is for the ```value```.
+To be able to calculate the total numbers, we want to bring these 168 ```checkin_info``` columns into two columns, one for the ```key``` and another is for the ```value```.
 The ```key``` column will hold the information of the time range (e.g. '10-5') and the ```value``` column will hold the number of the checkins.
 Once this is done, then it will be much easier to sum up all the 'checkins' count numbers for each restaurant.

-We can use ```gather()``` command to do this magic, which is to bring those columns into the two columns like below.
+We can use ```gather()``` command to do this magic, which is to bring those columns into the two columns, like below.

 ```
 gather(checkin_time, checkin_counts, starts_with("checkin"), na.rm=TRUE, convert=TRUE)